Report an Accident or a Near Miss

 Every accident or near miss incident involves an investigation at some level.
 The investigation is carried out by whoever has the responsibility for the injured party and their work.

-The health and safety office may contact the injured party if the accident results in the type of injury that must be reported to the Health and Safety Executive [HSE].
+If an accident results in the type of injury or ill health condition that must be reported to the Health and Safety Executive [HSE] the University's Health and Safety Offiers will carry out the investigation.

 A near miss incident will be investigated by the person responsible for the work and the worker involved in the incident.